Alfa Romeo Stelvio Review 2023 | Top Gear

 What is it?

 Another manufacturer has fallen at the altar of the SUV.
-It was launched in 2017 when SUV sales were rocketing and the company was due a success story.
+The Alfa Romeo Stelvio was launched in 2017 when SUV sales were rocketing and the company was due a success story.
 If it was going to prop up the company, the Stelvio needed to be not just a great Alfa, but great full stop.

 Luckily, it mostly was, which is evidenced by how subtly it’s changed in the years since.
-Most notable is its new suite of active safety systems and semi-autonomous driving functions, and a newly touchscreen-operated infotainment system.
+Even the latest update in 2023 basically only changed the lights.
+Before that it was a new suite of active safety systems and a touchscreen-operated infotainment system keeping things fresh.

-While the Stelvio is based on the same platform as the Alfa Romeo Giulia saloon, you sit almost 20cm higher, and Alfa’s Q4 all-wheel-drive system (rear drive in normal conditions, up to 50 per cent of the power reactively sent frontwards in low-grip conditions) is standard on all but one of the Stelvio’s five engine options.
+While the Stelvio is based on the same platform as the Alfa Romeo Giulia saloon, you sit almost 20cm higher, and the line-up is now exclusively all-wheel drive.
+Alfa’s Q4 AWD system (rear drive in normal conditions, up to 50 per cent of the power reactively sent frontwards in low-grip conditions) is reserved for the 510bhp Quadrifoglio.

 Every single one is linked up to an eight-speed automatic gearbox as standard, with lovely long metal paddleshifters if you’ve ticked the option box (£295) or gone for a higher, sportier spec level.